bokeh/bokeh/sphinx/source/docs/user_guide/charts.rst

         mentioned ``bokeh.charts`` is still very experimental so the number of supported inputs is very likely to grow.

-Let see some examples using different kind of inputs:
+Here are a few examples showing charts using different kind of inputs:

 * Using a pandas ``groupby`` object (only supported by Scatter)::